Skip to main content

 Updating a mock

-You can update a mock by registering a different handler with the same key using another mock route step.
-Registering a mock with the same URL matcher but a different key is not sufficient to replace the existing mock.
+Register a new mock with the same key.
+A different key with the same URL matcher will not replace the existing mock.